byteface/domonic/docs/packages/javascript.rst

 Domonic: Javascript
 ===================

-There's a javascript package that mimics the js API:
+There's a javascript package that mimics the js API.

+It's useful for things like porting javascript code to python but also if you already know javascript:

 .. code-block :: python